Head of chambers

 Members of chambers work and specialise in a wide variety of areas.
 The largest group in chambers practises in personal injury and clinical negligence work and its members are ranked in the leading Bar directories.
 Members of chambers also represent parties at inquests.
 There is a strong criminal team with work in fraud, sexual offences and general crime, and a growing regulatory team working with professional bodies and individuals.
 9 Gough Square has long been known for its police work, accepting instructions from the Metropolitan Police and other constabularies in a variety of civil and quasi-criminal cases.
 The family team undertakes public and private law work, regularly appearing in High Court and Court of Appeal cases.
 Court of Protection work permits cross-over between the family and civil disciplines.
 The commercial and property team is routinely involved in cases of all levels of complexity, acting for businesses, creditors, debtors, landlords and other individuals.
 Its members cover the full spectrum of disputes from cases relating to commercial leases and construction contracts to consumer credit and insolvency matters.
 As a common law set, members of chambers, and particularly junior tenants, frequently encounter and tackle a wide variety of other areas of work, including employment, public and costs work.

-We look for candidates of high intellectual ability, usually evidenced by at least a 2.1 degree or equivalent, but who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgement.
-If words such as highly-motivated, robust and a real team player apply to you, then we would like to hear from you.
+We look for highly-motivated candidates of proven intellectual ability, usually evidenced by at least a 2.1 degree or equivalent, who can also demonstrate a commitment to the Bar and a flair for advocacy, combined with common sense and sound judgement.
 9 Gough Square operates and observes a robust equality and diversity policy.
 For many years we have been at the forefront of E&D issues at the Bar.

 We offer up to two pupillages of 12 months’ duration.
 All pupillages are funded.
 We strive to ensure that a pupil sees as broad an array of work as possible, and particularly in our main practice areas.
-Before a pupil starts on his or her feet, he or she will have sat with a pupil supervisor in each of civil, criminal and family work.
-The pupillage programme includes regular feedback and assessed exercises.
+Before a pupil starts on his or her feet, he or she sit with a pupil supervisor in each of civil, criminal and family work.
+The pupillage programme includes regular feedback and a number of assessed exercises.

-The application window will open on 18 December 2017.
+The application window will open on 18 December 2019.
 On that date, details about how to apply and the application form and guidance will be published on the website at www.9goughsquare.co.uk/ pupillage.html.
 The application system is online and applications are only accepted through the dedicated chambers application system.
-The deadline by which applications must be received will be 25th February 2018.
+The deadline by which applications must be received will be 10 February 2020.
 9 Gough Square is not a member of the Pupillage Gateway.